clux/muslrust/README.md

 - sqlite3 ([libsqlite3-sys crate](https://github.com/jgallagher/rusqlite/tree/master/libsqlite3-sys) used by [diesel](https://github.com/diesel-rs/diesel))
 - zlib

+These dependencies are updated with renovate from git releases.

 Note that these libraries **may be removed** if sensible and popular Rust crates can replace them in the future.

-In the mean time, we **[try](https://github.com/clux/muslrust/blob/main/update_libs.py)** to keep these up to date.

 Removed Libraries;